 The-An is passionate about offering a helping hand, both at the firm and in the community.
-In law school, she also served on the boards of the Asian Pacific American Law Student Association, as well as the Entertainment Law Society.
+In law school, she served on the boards of the Asian Pacific American Law Student Association, as well as the Entertainment Law Society.

 Awards & Recognition